 Cheap Things to Do in Gatlinburg in 2024

 Gatlinburg offers a ton of fun activities for visitors on a budget.
-Here are 7 ideas to keep your wallet happy while you explore this charming town:
+Here are seven ideas to keep your wallet happy while you explore this charming town:

-1. Hike the Great Smoky Mountains National Park: You can’t visit Gatlinburg without experiencing the Great Smoky Mountains National Park.
-Entrance to the park is just $30 per car, and there are trails to suit all ability levels, from short, family-friendly walks to challenging multi-day hikes.
+- Hike the Great Smoky Mountains National Park: You can’t visit Gatlinburg without experiencing the Great Smoky Mountains National Park.
+Entrance to the park is just $30 per car, making it one of the best cheap things to do in Gatlinburg for couples.
+The park has trails for all skill levels, from easy walks to challenging hikes.

-3. Take a Scenic Drive on Newfound Gap Road: Newfound Gap Road is a beautiful 30-mile drive that winds its way through the Great Smoky Mountains National Park.
+- Take a Scenic Drive on Newfound Gap Road: Newfound Gap Road is a beautiful 30-mile drive through the Great Smoky Mountains National Park.
 Along the way, you’ll be treated to stunning views of the mountains, forests, and valleys.
 There are several overlooks where you can pull over and take in the scenery, and there’s even a visitor center where you can learn more about the park’s history and ecology.

-5. Browse the Shops at The Village: The Village is a large shopping complex located in Gatlinburg.
+- Browse the Shops at The Village: The Village is a large shopping complex in Gatlinburg.
 It has a variety of stores, from national chains to local boutiques.
 You can also find restaurants, cafes, and entertainment options at The Village.

-6. Go Window Shopping on the Parkway: The Parkway is Gatlinburg’s main street, and it’s lined with shops, restaurants, and arcades.
+- Go Window Shopping on the Parkway: The Parkway is Gatlinburg’s main street, lined with shops, restaurants, and arcades.
 Even if you’re not planning on buying anything, it’s still fun to window shop and take in the sights and sounds of the town.

-7. Visit Ripley’s Believe It or Not!
-Gatlinburg: Ripley’s Believe It or Not! is a great option if you want something different.
+- Visit Ripley’s Believe It or Not!
+Gatlinburg: Ripley’s Believe It or Not! is an excellent option if you want something different.
 This oddity museum is packed with unusual exhibits that amaze and amuse you.
-There’s an admission fee, but it’s a fun way to spend a few hours, especially if you’re looking for an activity to do out of the weather.
+There’s an admission fee, but it’s a fun way to spend a few hours, especially if you’re looking for an activity out of the weather.

 Additional Tips to Save Your Money During Touring the Gatlinburg

-Here are 6 additional tips to save money during your Gatlinburg tour:
+Here are six additional tips to save money during your Gatlinburg tour:

-• Utilize Free Wi-Fi: Skip expensive data roaming charges by using free Wi-Fi at your accommodation or public hotspots throughout Gatlinburg.
-You can use it for navigation, research attractions, and restaurants, or even make free calls with apps like WhatsApp.
+- Utilize Free Wi-Fi: Skip expensive data roaming charges using free Wi-Fi at your accommodation or public hotspots throughout Gatlinburg.
+You can use it for navigation, research attractions and restaurants, or even make free calls with apps like WhatsApp.

-• Pack Light and Avoid Baggage Fees: If you’re flying into Gatlinburg, pack strategically to avoid baggage fees.
+- Pack Light and Avoid Baggage Fees: If you’re flying into Gatlinburg, pack strategically to avoid baggage fees.
 Wear your bulkiest clothes on the plane and pack versatile outfits that can be mixed and matched.
-Consider doing laundry at your cabin or rental if you’re staying for an extended period.
+If you stay for an extended period, consider doing laundry at your cabin or rental.

-• Consider Alternative Cabin Rentals: Look beyond the standard cabin rentals and explore unique options like staying in a yurt or a cottage.
-These can be more budget-friendly alternatives while still providing a comfortable and cozy Gatlinburg experience.
+- Consider Alternative Cabin Rentals: Look beyond the standard cabin rentals and explore unique options like staying in a yurt or a cottage.
+These can be more budget-friendly alternatives while providing a comfortable and cozy Gatlinburg experience.

 Frequently Asked Questions